pragmarb/pragma-migration/README.md

 your clients can be: even if they are 10 versions behind, the migrations for all versions will be applied in order, so that the clients are able to interact with the very latest version without even knowing it!

-As you might imagine, Semantic Versioning doesn't make much sense when you adopt API migrations, because there are no breaking changes anymore.
-In some occasions, you might still want to adopt Semantic Versioning and just change the concept of what a breaking change is (e.g. renaming an API property is not breaking anymore!).

 ### Side Effects